 - ⅔ cup white chocolate chips

-- In a large mixing bowl, cream the butter, vanilla extract and brown sugar together until fluffy
+- In a large mixing bowl, cream the butter, vanilla extract and brown sugar together with electric mixer on medium speed until fluffy

 - Add oats, and mix well